UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ds_train = ds_train.rename_column("label", "labels")
 ```

-Finally, we need to fix the labels' values of the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops) to fit classifier output expectations.
+Finally, we need to adjust the labels in the [Laptop 2014 dataset](https://huggingface.co/datasets/yqzheng/semeval2014_laptops) to match classifier's output expectations.
 Labels in the dataset are `[-1, 0, 1]` and need to be `[0, 1, 2]`.
-Thus, a simple incrementation fixes it.
+Thus, a simple incrementation fixes this issue.

 ```python
 ds_train = ds_train.map(lambda example: example["labels"] = example["labels"] + 1)
 ```

-After all these steps, items in the training dataset look in the following way:
+After completing these steps, items in the training dataset look as follows:

 ```python
 {